Feedback and complaints about Children's Services

 Ofsted cannot respond to or resolve individual complaints.
 However, you can still tell Ofsted about a problem with a school.
 They can use the information you provide to decide when to inspect and what areas to inspect.

-4. If we can’t sort things out straight away, we’ll aim to give you a full response within 20 working days.
-If it takes longer, we’ll tell you and explain why.
+If we can’t sort things out quickly, We will try to give you a full reply within 10-20 working days.
+If it takes longer, we’ll let you know and explain why.

-6. If you’re still not satisfied, you can contact the Local Government & Social Care Ombudsman.
+If you’re still not happy, you can get in touch with the Local Government & Social Care Ombudsman.

 Complaints policy